Native Gardens on the 2016 Tour1. Bob Hall's at 1946 Grove St. Apt. 3

 Warner Graves's at 156 Beulah Street

-The owner is a retired gardener who plants for the insects and butterflies which attract birds.
-Some trees were removed in January of this year and many natives planted in February.
-Ribes, manzanita, ceanothus, fescue, buckwheat and many small plants were put in around a patio behind a (look for it) PURPLE building above Dolores Park.
+The owner is a retired gardener who plants for butterflies and insects which attract birds.
+Ribes, manzanita, ceanothus, fescue, buckwheat and others surround a patio behind a (look for it) PURPLE building above Dolores Park.
 Parking is difficult on weekends, but be brave.

-The Hirts's at 4256 22nd Street Download a plant list »
+The Bors's at 785 Carolina Street Download a plant list »

 Jennifer Serwer's at 86 Caire Terrace

 Our garden is located on a sunny slope of the South side of Potrero Hill.
 It contains, many California natives that are attractive to bees and birds.
 It is thriving with a variety of plants that provide us with a lovely view of small forest on the North side of our home.
 The garden consists of native perennial shrubs and trees with an understory of ground cover.
 In the spring we sow California wildflowers and many native bees visit them.